-Marcus Haymon is an Associate Partner at Dalberg Advisors based in New York City.
+Marcus Haymon is a Partner at Dalberg Advisors based in New York City.
 He co-leads Dalberg’s Justice, Equity, and Economic Mobility practice and advises clients on strategies to advance racial equity, build and shift power, and boost economic mobility.

 Marcus has led several engagements for non-profits, foundations, corporations, and city government agencies.
 Examples include developing a Building and Shifting Power strategy and framework for Blue Meridian Partners; developing a scaling strategy for Sesame Street in Communities, Sesame Workshop’s signature domestic initiative; collaborating with the Bill & Melinda Gates Foundation and The Urban Institute to develop the vision for an Economic Mobility Alliance; and leading a strategic planning process for First Lady Michelle Obama’s Reach Higher college access initiative.

 Marcus is also passionate about gender and led an engagement with UN Women to mobilize over one billion USD to drive gender equality.
 He is also an advisor to GLAD, Dalberg’s LGBTQ+ employee resource group.